 With a price tag of $129 on Amazon Prime, yes, it is a little pricey (but, after all, your health is worth it, don’t you think?) and yes, there are other models that are cheaper.
 The Fitbit Flex is $99 (still rather pricey) but the problem with this model is that it doesn’t give you real time stats, just an indicator of what percentage (in 20% increments) of your goal steps you have met.
 That may not be a big deal for others but it was for me.
 I like stats so I want to see the actual numbers as I am walking.

-Before purchasing, I did a lot of research, reading reviews, comparing this to other products on the market – primarily the Garmin Vivofit and the UP by Jawbone.
+Before purchasing, I did a lot of research, reading reviews, comparing this to other products on the market – primarily the Garmin Vivofit and the UP by Jawbone (which has since been discontinued).
 One of the big selling points to me was that everyone seemed to like the easy to use Fitbit application on both the Smartphone and the website.
 BTW, the reviewers were right – the app is very easy to use and does a great job displaying your stats in a variety of different ways.
 Be aware that there are many other tracking wristbands (including more advanced Fitbit models) with even more sophisticated features (i.e. a built in heart rate monitor) but these are also more expensive – good for a real sports enthusiast but way overkill for what I wanted or needed at this point in time.
 The Charge seemed to be the best ‘fit’ for me.

 So what was my motivation for buying one?
 Well, once we arrived in the land of perpetual warmth last month, we would do some walking and biking but on a lot of days my poor hubby would have to chide me and even threaten me with bodily harm (just kidding) because I was perfectly content to sit on my butt (not the words he used) all day working on the computer, mostly writing emails and blog posts.
 So I knew I needed to make changes.
 Well, now every morning, at the crack of dawn (well, OK not quite that early), I’m out walking.
 And believe it or not, we are so busy exercising each morning, we haven’t been out to breakfast much at all!
 Boo hoo!
 Be honest now, I know you’ll miss all those breakfast reviews!!!